-Mark graduated from the University of Melbourne with an MB BS, and was then an intern and resident at the Royal Melbourne Hospital.
+Mark graduated from the University of Melbourne and was then an intern and resident at the Royal Melbourne Hospital.
 He undertook his obstetric training at the Royal Women’s Hospital in Melbourne, and completed his doctorate thesis (MD) on intrapartum fetal monitoring at the Queen Mother’s Hospital in Glasgow.

-Mark returned to the Royal Women’s Hospital as a Consultant Obstetrician and, in 1993, began his private practice.
-In 1997, he established Australia’s first Multiple Pregnancy Clinic at the Royal Women’s Hospital and continues to lead that service.
+Mark returned to the Royal Women’s Hospital as a Consultant Obstetrician in 1993.
+He also began his private practice at that time.
+In 1997, he established Australia’s first Multiple Pregnancy Clinic at the Royal Women’s Hospital.

 He has a strong interest in high-risk obstetrics, particularly multiple pregnancies, pregnancy loss, premature delivery and recurrent miscarriage.